Ready to learn how to steam vegetables? Should you use an electric steamer or an insert that sits in a pot? We'll help you decide and teach you both.

 We used to own an electric steamer like just about everyone seems to sell: Plastic!
 But after discovering the negatives of cooking with plastics I went in search of a stainless steel steamer.
 It wasn't easy to find!

 Eventually we found an excellent stainless steel steamer!
 Loved it!
 Recommend it!
-But sadly, the company halted production as they work to create a better version which should be ready to go at the end of this year (2016).
+But sadly, the company halted production as they work to create a better version which should be ready to go sometime this year (2017).

-In the meantime, you can also consider an electric 3-in-1 cooker that has been growing in popularity -- it functions as a food steamer, pressure cooker, AND slow cooker.
+You can also consider an electric 3-in-1 cooker that has been growing in popularity -- it functions as a food steamer, pressure cooker AND slow cooker.
 Simply use the steaming function when steaming your veggies.

 Add your cleaned and coarsely chopped vegetables to the steamer basket and close lid.
 Set timer.
 Most veggies take about 10-12 minutes to steam to perfection, but it's always best to steam for less time until you figure out by trial and error how long each takes to cook to the tenderness you love -- because mushy veggies suck. ;)